caltechlibrary/distillery/README.md

 ## Architecture

 - `web.py` checks user authorization, runs the web form, triggers the status files, and displays status
-- `alchemist.py` should be scheduled every minute to check for status files, and upon finding one, initiates processing
 - `distillery.py` contains the main script that, depending on the options selected, retrieves metadata, converts images, writes metadata, uploads to S3, and creates ArchivesSpace records
 - `tape.py`
 - `s3.py`